 - Updating DiveLine removes all data files from the Spectre cache, leaving the metadata in place.
-This speeds up the upgrading process and allows for a cache refresh operation. - Normally, upgrades to NetDiver do not require changes to a configured Web Server authentication scheme.
+This speeds up the upgrading process and allows for a cache refresh operation. - After upgrading DivePort, DI recommends checking the Web Server and Java information under ADMIN > Portal Settings to ensure that the versions of Tomcat and Java are supported. - Web Server displays the current version of Tomcat and alerts you if an update is due. - Java displays the current version of Java and alerts you if an update is due. - Normally, upgrades to NetDiver do not require changes to a configured Web Server authentication scheme.
 However, if you are upgrading Tomcat to 7.0.73 or higher without upgrading the dlcgi.exe file, you may run into a bug if you are using Windows usernames.
-Dimensional Insight recommends upgrading dlcgi.exe using the one included in the latest 7.0 server package.
+Dimensional Insight recommends upgrading dlcgi.exe using the one included in the latest 7.1 server package.